Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 Step 1 - Organizing The Project
 -------------------------------

-Before getting started, we need to create a directory hierarchy needed for our application layout.
-The ``tasks`` directory will not be used as a python package, it'll just serve as a container in which we can put our project files.
-Create the follow directory layout on your filesystem:
+Before getting started, we will create the directory hierarchy needed for our application layout.
+Create the following directory layout on your
+filesystem:

 .. code-block:: text

     /tasks
         /static
         /templates

+Note that the ``tasks`` directory will not be used as a python package, it'll just serve as a container in which we can put our project

 Step 2 - Application Setup
 --------------------------